 RNA synthesis errors can lead to frameshifts that change the peptide sequence

-- Any mRNA synthesis error that shifts the translational reading frame changes the next codons, and the peptide sequence
+- Any mRNA synthesis error that shifts the translational reading frame changes the next codons, and hence changes the peptide sequence.

 Tumor cells make many RNA synthesis errors, which generate many aberrant peptides